If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 The witch laughed.
 ‘Everyone’s looking for you, Harry.
 Your disguise is very good, but I’m adept at seeing the real person behind a new face.’
-Her hair faded to ebony, her cheekbones rose, and her lips grew full, then her appearance shifted back.
+Her hair faded to ebony and her blue eyes to grey, her cheekbones rose and her lips grew full, then her appearance shifted back.
 ‘I’m Tonks.’

 ‘Ah…’ Harry plastered a grin across his lips and struggled for a plan of escape.
 ‘My potential fiancée.
 It’s nice to finally meet you… Nymphadora.’

 She scowled.
 ‘Just Tonks!
 And how do you even know about that?’

 ‘I have my sources.’
 Harry shrugged, but her grip on his arm remained tight.

 ‘Are these the same sources that drew you to Knockturn Alley?’